-The chuck, or beef shoulder, contains a large number of mostly small muscles running in several different directions.
-Appropriately, they're known by a similar variety of names in different parts of the country.
-For example, two different roasts are sold as inside-blade, depending on your butcher's preferences.
+The chuck, or beef shoulder, contains a large number of small muscles running in several different directions — and they're known by a variety of names in different parts of the country.
+For example, two different roasts are sold as inside-blade roasts, depending on your butcher's preferences.

 Trim most of the surface fat from your roast, leaving only 1/8 inch to hold the meat together after it's cooked.
 Skip this step if your roast is rolled and tied.